 Are you a Windows user who’s been tempted by talk of GarageBand?
+There are great Windows compatible programs and apps which can do as much, if not more.
 Here are the best alternatives to Apple’s music production software that you can run on your PC.

 Open-source production software with a bevy of built-in samples and instruments.

 The LMMS project is the work of a volunteer development team committed to making an open-source, cross-platform music production suite.
-That noble idea has brought about a great piece of software, and despite a visually unappealing UI, it’s a flexible and powerful tool that will get you up and running in no time at all — and all at the bargain price of free.
+It is a flexible and powerful tool that will get you up and running in no time at all.
+All at the bargain price of free.

-That being said, all that LMMS lacks in terms of looks is more than made up for by what it can do.
-A good variety of software instruments, samples and effects are pre-loaded, which allows you to get up and running straight away.
-And, while the interface could do more to help new users understand where to look for the various tools and libraries included, it’s so easy to use instruments and make beats that users will learn the ropes simply by experimenting.
+LMMS sports a good variety of software instruments.
+Samples and effects are pre-loaded, which allows you to get up and running straight away.
+The interface could be clearer.
+Even then, it’s easy to use the instruments and make beats by experimenting.

 Loop-based software that’s a great first step for budding music producers.